Carinity Coronavirus (COVID-19) Pandemic Response

 To submit a question please email email@example.com.
 Deidentified questions and answers will be published on these pages regularly until further notice.
-Our FAQ pages will be regularly updated as our response adapts to incoming health advice.

 For further advice about any of the information contained on these pages, please call Carinity’s COVID-19 Information Hotline: 07 3556 6888.

 CORONAVIRUS (COVID-19) INFORMATION

 People with coronavirus may experience symptoms such as:

 - loss of appetite

 To protect yourself and others and help slow the spread of COVID-19 you should: